Training & Qualifications

 I founded Heart Mind Centre in downtown Byron Bay in 1986.
 At that time I established the Centre as Byron Bay Martial Arts and enjoyed 30 years of teaching both soft and strong martial art styles to a great many dedicated students.

-Nowadays I teach the internal martial art of Tai Chi, the healing exercise art of Qigong, and my new warrior exercise art – Qi Power.
-I also give Body Psychotherapy sessions and with this inclusive approach my work offers a well-balanced path to self-care.
+I now teach the internal martial art of Tai Chi, the healing exercise of Qigong, and my new warrior exercise art – Tao Spirit.
+I also give Body Psychotherapy sessions and with this inclusive approach my work offers a well-balanced path of personal development.

 With over 33 years of experience in a broad range of personal growth modalities and martial art styles, I am a seasoned teacher and therapist.